jacobcantwell/kinesisvideo-raspberrypi/README.md

 ### AWS IAM

-An IAM user with programatic access is required to use the AWS CLI in your Raspberry Pi.
+An IAM user with programatic access is required to use the AWS CLI.

 * Open [Identity and Access Management (IAM)](https://console.aws.amazon.com/iam/home) in the AWS management console.
 * Select *Users*
 * Select *Add User*
-* Enter a user name *raspberry-pi-iot-profile*
+* Enter a user name *iot-profile*
 * Select only the access type *Programmatic access*
 * Select *Next: Permissions*
 * Select *Attach existing policies directly*